Composite Dental Bonding

 Dental Bonding Procedure

-Once you and your Edgerton & Glenn dentist agree that a dental bonding is the best way to treat your teeth, then the dentist will clean the affected tooth or teeth.
-Then once the tooth is dry after it has been cleaning, the dentist will apply the bonding resin to the existing tooth.
-This resin is a compound of several components including different adhesives, and dentist applies the resin in layers until the dentist achieves the appropriate thickness for the repair or alteration.
+Once you and your Edgerton & Glenn dentist agree that dental bonding is the best way to treat your teeth, the dentist will clean the affected tooth or teeth.
+Then, once the tooth is dry after it has been cleaned, the dentist will apply the bonding resin to the existing tooth.
+This resin is a compound of several components, including different adhesives, and the dentist applies the resin in layers until the dentist achieves the appropriate thickness for the repair or alteration.
 Then the resin will dry and harden in its new place in your mouth.
 The dentist may have to shape or adjust the resin to fit your bite and to blend in with the surrounding teeth.
 Finally, the dentist will clean and polish the resin so your new smile is clean and bright.
-The whole process usually takes about one to two hours to complete but if the dentist is working on a large area or involves complicated work in more than one area, the dentist may require more time to make sure the work is completed well and the resin has enough time to set and harden before moving forward with the next step.
+The whole process usually takes about one to two hours to complete, but if the dentist is working on a large area or involves complicated work in more than one area, the dentist may require more time to make sure the work is completed well and the resin has enough time to set and harden before moving forward with the next step.

 Because the resin has multiple components, the compound’s color can be adjusted to match your teeth.
 The coloring can be adjusted so well and match so closely that people will not be able to tell the difference between the dental bond and your natural teeth.